Qualitative planar dynamics with star nodes and homogeneous nonlinearities: beyond Hilbert's $16^{th}$ problem: Invariant regions and polycycles

-\begin{proof} We start by establishing the list of possible sectors in $C$.
-Since the infinite equilibria are consecutive, the flow at infinity goes from one of the infinite equilibria to the other.
-Then, if the sectors are of the same type, $H$ or $P$, they cannot have the same sign.
-If the sectors are of different types then, of course, one is parabolic.
-If it is $P^-$ then the other sector, which is hyperbolic, is attracting in the angular component and must therefore be radially repelling.
+\begin{proof} Since the infinite equilibria are consecutive, the flow at infinity goes from one of the infinite equilibria to the other.
+Then, if the angles are of the same type, $H$ or $P$, they cannot have the same sign.
+If the angles are of different types then, of course, one is $P^\pm$.
+If it is $P^-$ then the other angle, which is $H^\pm$, is attracting in the angular component and must therefore be radially repelling.
 That is, it is $H^-$.
-Analogously, if the parabolic sector is $P^+$ then the hyperbolic sector is repelling in the angular component.
-It must therefore be radially attracting, that is, it is $H^+$.
+Analogously, if one angle is $P^+$ then the other angle is repelling in the angular component.
+It must therefore be radially attracting, that is, it is $H^+$. \end{proof}

+\begin{theorem} If all the infinite equilibria of the vector field \eqref{eqR2contracting} are hyperbolic, then the dynamics near them determines the global dynamics on the plane.
+For a trajectory at infinity connecting two consecutive infinite equilibria $\ba_1$ and $\ba_2$ the dynamics in the half-cone $C$ determined by them is described in Figures~\ref{fig: invariantregions} and \ref{fig:halfconesLambdaNegative}, where the possible pairs of angles at $\ba_1$ and $\ba_2$ are those in Lemma~\ref{lema:cones}. \end{theorem}

-Assume that $\lambda>0$ so that the origin is repelling.
-Because of Proposition~\ref{lem:equilibria on radii}, one is the maximum number of finite equilibria on the radius $\theta = \theta_i$ corresponding to $\alpha_i$, $i=1,2$.
-We have that \begin{itemize} \item a radially repelling sector exists at $\alpha_i$ if and only if exactly one finite equilibrium exists on the radius $\theta = \theta_i$. \item a radially attracting sector exists at $\alpha_i$ if and only if there are no finite equilibria on the radius $\theta = \theta_i$. \end{itemize} Since to a finite equilibrium there corresponds an infinite one, and because $\alpha_1$ and $\alpha_2$ are consecutive infinite equilibria, it follows that there are no finite equilibria in the interior of $C$.
+\begin{proof} Assume that $\lambda>0$ so that the origin is repelling as in Figure~\ref{fig: invariantregions}.
+If all the infinite equilibria are hyperbolic, then equation \eqref{eq:polarinfinito} implies that $g(\theta)$ is not identically zero, and there are finitely many infinite equilibria.
+Because of Proposition~\ref{lem:equilibria on radii}, one is the maximum number of finite equilibria on the radius $\theta = \theta_i$ corresponding to $\ba_i$, $i=1,2$.
+We have that \begin{itemize} \item an angle delimited by a repelling radius exists at $\ba_i$ if and only if exactly one finite equilibrium exists on the radius $\theta = \theta_i$; \item an angle delimited by an attracting radius exists at $\ba_i$ if and only if there are no finite equilibria on the radius $\theta = \theta_i$. \end{itemize} Since to a finite equilibrium there corresponds an infinite one, and because $\ba_1$ and $\ba_2$ are consecutive infinite equilibria, it follows that there are no finite equilibria in the interior of $C$.

 The admissible dynamics are depicted in Figure~\ref{fig: invariantregions}.

 For $\lambda <0$ the origin is attracting and the dynamics in $C$ may be obtained by changing time as $s=-t$.
 The phase portraits are depicted in Figure~\ref{fig:halfconesLambdaNegative}. \end{proof}